 - Another very important point to consider when choosing the correct shutter speed is the position of the lens relative to your subject and this is why the table above should only be used as a guide and not gospel.
 It’s easier to freeze motion when your subject is coming right towards the camera than when it’s crossing perpendicular to your lens.

 - When shooting with a flash, you are often limited to the shutter speed that you can use.
 This upper limit of shutter speed is often referred to as the X-Sync speed or ‘cross sync’.
 Essentially it’s the fastest speed that you can use, the physical motion of the camera’s shutter begins to interfere with the burst of light from the flash.

 Hopefully, you now have a good understanding of the camera shutter function.
 Practice using the various shutter speeds to fit the situation, and then add your own creativity and your pictures should be fine!

-This post is part of a three posts series that explain the exposure, the other two posts are:
+This post is part of a three posts series that explains the exposure, the other two posts are:

 Thanks for reading my article, hope you find what you are looking for.
-If you have any question, please drop it down and I’ll be glad to answer it.
-In case you like the site, don’t forget to subscribe, we will notify you if a new stuff is posted.
+If you have any questions, please drop it down and I’ll be glad to answer it.
+In case you like the site, don’t forget to subscribe, we will notify you if new stuff is posted.

 What a great article!
 I have been playing around with shutter speed and I will admit I still need a lot of work.
 I like how you were able to break down the shutter speeds along with pictures.
 I feel like my biggest issue is when I am taking high action shots.
 I am able to stop the movement the way I want to, but I can never get the exposure right.
 Do you have any suggestions on what I should fix?

 Well, it depends on several factors either you are shooting day or night, you have to compensate your aperture & ISO to allow more light to go through the lens as you want to use high shutter speed to stop the action, check out the exposure triangle, also the gear really matter & also a full frame body which is a must in low light situations, so here is my recommended lens for sports: